 The ordinance requires landlords planning to end a tenancy agreement to convert a unit to a condominium or cooperative unit to provide the tenant with a Tenant Notification Form.
 The form spells out the tenant’s rights and benefits.

 Landlords are required to provide the tenant with the Notice in their primary language.
 It must be delivered as soon as the landlord has decided to convert a unit to a condominium or cooperative unit.
-A copy must also be supplied to the Department of Neighborhood Development.
+A copy must also be supplied to the Mayor's Office of Housing.
 You can download and print the document below.
 The Tenant Notification Form is available in 11 languages.